Xi'an Y-20: Variants

-Airborne early warning and control variant based on Y-20, designated as KJ-3000 by military observers.
-AEW&C variant was spotted flight testing on 27 December 2024, with a Y-20B airframe.
+Airborne early warning and control variant based on Y-20B, designated as KJ-3000 by military observers.
+AEW&C variant was spotted flight testing on 27 December 2024.
+The KJ-3000 features the new Shenyang WS-20 turbofan engines, a in-flight refueling probe, new radome, communication intelligence (COMINT) antennas, electronic intelligence (ELINT) antennas, and satellite communication systems.

 Controversy

-On 13 July 2016, Chinese national Su Bin pleaded guilty and admitted to charges that he conspired with others to hack into U.S. defense contractor Boeing and steal documents related to the development of the C-17, F-22 and F-35 aircraft.
-Once the information was stolen, he admitted to analyzing and translating documents from English to Chinese, which he then emailed to the Second Department of the People's Liberation Army General Staff Department.
-Su Bin admitted he did so for financial gain, and sought to profit from the data that was stolen.
-In addition to financial gain, court documents revealed, in emails to the Second Department of the PLA, Su Bin noted the information, "...has extremely vital significance in our country's speeding up the development," of Project A, revealed to be China's program to develop the Xi'an Y-20.
-Su Bin was sentenced to 3 years and 10 months in Federal prison.
-He was also ordered to pay a $10,000 fine.
+On July 13, 2016, Chinese national Su Bin pled guilty to charges that he conspired with others to hack into American defense contractor Boeing and steal documents related to the development of the C-17, F-22 and F-35 aircraft.
+He admitted to analyzing and translating stolen documents from English to Chinese, which he then emailed to the Second Department of the People's Liberation Army General Staff Department.
+Su Bin admitted he did so for financial gain.
+According to Court documents, Su Bin's emails describe how the stolen info "...has extremely vital significance in our country's speeding up the development" of Project A (the Xi'an Y-20).
+Su Bin was sentenced to 3 years and 10 months in U.S. Federal prison and a $10,000 fine.
 With time served, he was released in October 2017.